AbhishekSahu87/speaker_recognition/README.md

 # Setting Up the Speaker Recognition System on a Windows/Linux Laptop

-Here's a complete step-by-step guide to set up the Speaker Recognition System from GitHub:
+Here's a complete step-by-step guide to set up the Speaker Recognition System:

 ---